Likh-Alex/My_site/README.md

 # My site
-Introduction of myself and (in future) portfolio representaion
+Introduction of myself and (in future) portfolio demonstration
 ## What is it for
 Site is made to practice creating CSS stylized site
 ## Demo of the site